lhofwimmer/md5cracker_threaded/README.md

 # md5cracker_threaded

-Use the hash.txt in bin/Debug to change the hash it mines for.
+Use the hash.txt in bin/Debug to change the desired result.